524D/mzrecal/README.md

 mass and measured mass for identified peptides.
 The following plot shows the improvement of mzRecal on an Orbitrap and on a TOF dataset.
 ![ppm-histogram](./ppmerr.png)
+This plot was made by [running plot-recal.R](./run-plot-recal.md) (included in the mzRecal repository)

 ## Go packages for mzML and mzIdentML